ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Global_Configuration/organizationally_unique_identifier.md

 ---
-description: IP Fabric includes an OUI (Organizationally Unique Identifier) table of network device manufacturers and uses it during the discovery process whenever a network device is discovered through the ARP table.
+description: IP Fabric includes an OUI (Organizationally Unique Identifier) table of network device manufacturers and uses it during the discovery process whenever a network device is discovered through the ARP table or the CDP/LLDP information (if it contains the MAC address of the remote device).
 ---

 # OUI (Organizationally Unique Identifier)

-IP Fabric includes an OUI (Organizationally Unique Identifier) table of network device manufacturers and uses it during the discovery process whenever a network device is discovered through the ARP table.
+IP Fabric includes an OUI (Organizationally Unique Identifier) table of network device manufacturers and uses it during the discovery process whenever a network device is discovered through:

+- the ARP table
+- the CDP/LLDP information if it contains the MAC address of the remote device

 ![OUI table](OUI.png)